 Is pizza flour better than bread flour?

-Pizza flour typically comes from Italy and selected for its pizza making ability.
+Pizza flour typically comes from Italy and is selected for its pizza-making ability.
 The performance of the gluten in these flours is optimum for stretching.
-They tend to be derived from a soft wheat and perform well during long, cool bulk fermentation to provide plenty of sweet flavours.
+They tend to be derived from soft wheat and perform well during long, cool bulk fermentation to provide plenty of sweet flavours.